PetrGlad/emmate/README.md

 * Do not care (much) about measures.
 Primarily aimed at piano real time recordings without explicit tempo/bars.
 * A feature absent in other midi editors I could get my hands on (both commercial and free ones): removing a piece of MIDI recording as one can remove a time fragment from PCM recording.
-For some odd reason DAW authors insist on handling time in MIDI editors differently from PCM sound recordings.
+For some odd reason DAW authors insist on handling time in MIDI editors differently than in PCM sound recordings.
 In some editors this is doable but cumbersome at best.
-* Playing/editing very long (at elast up to about 25K of playable events) files.
+* Playing/editing very long sequences of at least up to 30 thousand playable events.
 Those files are usually recordings of real performances (e.g. from a MIDI keyboard).
 * Comfortable workflow with keyboard.
 * Allows making fine adjustments of notes and tempo.
 * Unlimited undo/redo.
 Never loose session data.
 Non destructive edits, do not override original files.